kernyan/kernyan.github.io/docs/_posts/2020-02-28-planning-the-kernos.markdown

-With those constrains and requirements specified, what part of the OS component listed in [[https://kernyan.com/2020/01/15/building-an-operating-system-kernos/](https://kernyan.com/2020/01/15/building-an-operating-system-kernos/)] do we write first?
+With those constrains and requirements specified, what part of the OS component listed in [building an operating system KernOS](/os/2020/01/15/building-an-operating-system-kernos.html) do we write first?